 In 2016, he is selected as the classic revelation of ADAMI, a very prestigious French national award, and the following year sings the part of Paolino (Il Matrimonio segreto) in a co-production between the CNSMDP and the Philharmonie de Paris.

 During the 2017-2018 season, he is Belmonte (Die Entführung aus dem Serail) at Clermont-Ferrand Opera which then tours to Avignon, Rouen, Massy and Reims Operas.
 After joining the Ensemble of the Trier Opera, he performs parts as varied as Don Ottavio (Don Giovanni), Fenton (Die lustigen Weiber von Windsor), the Brazilian (La Vie Parisienne), Piquillo (La Périchole) and the Italian Singer (Der Rosenkavalier).

-Recently, he was Médor (Les Chevaliers de la Table Ronde by Hervé) at the Avignon Opera, as well as Le Malade imaginaire by Molière and Charpentier on tour in France under the baton of Hervé Niquet and Saint-Phar (La Caravane du Caire by Grétry) at the Tours Opera.
+During the 2021-2022 season, he was Médor (Les Chevaliers de la Table Ronde by Hervé) at the Avignon Opera, and took part in Le Malade imaginaire by Molière and Charpentier on tour in France under the baton of Hervé Niquet.
+Then he sang Saint-Phar (La Caravane du Caire by Grétry) at the Tours Opera.

 Most recently, he sang Ferrando (Cosi fan tutte) on tour in France with Opéra Eclaté, Don Ottavio in Guadeloupe and Martinique, and Albazar (Il Turco in Italia) in Avignon, as well as Pâris (La Belle Hélène) at the Aix-les-Bains Festival.